shijun/ripple/README.md

-Ripple is currently a Scheme interpreter coded in Python.
-It will be made a compiler later and will fully support the R5RS standard (http://www.schemers.org/Documents/Standards/R5RS/).
+Ripple is currently an incomplete Scheme interpreter coded in Python 3.
+It will have eventually have the ability to compile into native machine code and will fully support the R7RS standard.
 Scheme unit tests will be used to confirm compatibility with the standard.

 Naming
 ======